 5. You have “brain fog”

 Protein is needed to support many aspects of healthy neurological functioning.
 Brain fog, poor concentration, lack of motivation and trouble learning new information can be signs that you’re low in neurotransmitters you need to focus including dopamine, epinephrine, norepinephrine, and serotonin.
 Neurotransmitters are synthesized in the brain using amino acids, and studies show that balanced diets with enough protein can boost work performance, learning and motor skills.
+Bone broth and its l-glutamine can help with brain fog.

 6. You’re gassy and can’t go to the bathroom